csu-signal/VoxML-Track-Annotation-2021/README.md

 step 5: Open Project from VS code editor

-step 6: From VS terminal Run '
+step 6: From VS terminal run

          expo start

 By running step 6 it would redirect to web browser and on the left side panel Click on "RUN ON WEB BROWSER"